-Established by Charter, the Council’s objective and purpose is to provide advice and research on road safety education to support the development and continuing improvement and efficacy of RSE programs in reducing youth road trauma.
+Established by Charter, our Advisory Council’s objective and purpose is to provide advice and research on road safety education to support the development and continuing improvement and efficacy of RSE programs in reducing youth road trauma.

 The Council helps ensure that RSE Programs remain evidence-based and at the forefront of quality road safety education for young people.
 The members of the Council are eminent researchers from Australia, New Zealand and the United Kingdom.
 The combined experience and expertise concerning youth road safety that they bring to our organisation is significant.

-Dr Neale Kinnear is a Chartered Psychologist in the study of human behaviour and transport and Lead Behavioural Scientist at Humn, a data-driven insurtech that’s reimagining vehicle insurance.
+Dr Neale Kinnear PhD, CPsychol is a Chartered Psychologist in the study of human behaviour and transport and Head of Behavioural Insights in Future Mobility at Aon.
 Neale has experience of providing research and insight for governments and commercial clients providing technical expertise for developing interventions, evaluation and evidence-based policy.
 Neale has extensive knowledge and experience of international scientific literature in relation to driver behaviour particularly that of young and novice drivers, graduated driver licensing, driver training and education, distraction, telematics and speeding.
 His knowledge and expertise has been published in peer-reviewed academic journals, international books and has been presented widely at national and international conferences.
-Neale also sits on the Young Driver Subcommittee and the Standing Committee on Operator Education and Regulation for the Transportation Research Board (TRB), USA.
+Neale also sits on the Young Driver Subcommittee and is an invited member of the Vehicle User Education, Training and Licensing Committee of the Transportation Research Board (US National Academies).

-Professor Teresa Senserrick is a Professor at Queensland University of Technology (QUT) in the Centre for Accident Research and Road Safety – Qld (CARRS-Q).
+Professor Teresa Senserrick is the Director of the Western Australian Centre for Road Safety Research at the University of Western Australia and an Adjunct Professor at Queensland University of Technology (QUT) in the Centre for Accident Research and Road Safety – Qld (CARRS-Q).
 Teresa was trained in developmental psychology and has over two decades of experience in health and safety research in Australia and internationally.
 Since focusing on road safety in 1999, she has become renowned for her expertise in education, training and graduated licensing systems, especially for young and new drivers.
 She has a particular interest in addressing issues for at-risk and disadvantaged road users, including in low socioeconomic and rural/remote communities.

 Teresa has been called upon to provide policy advice to several jurisdictions in Australia and internationally.
 She is an executive member of the Australasian College of Road Safety and inaugural member of the Young Driver Subcommittee and invited member of the Vehicle User Education, Training and Licensing Committee of the Transportation Research Board (US National Academies).